epfl-lasa/docker_setup/README.md

 This will pull the image from the [Ubuntu registry](https://hub.docker.com/_/ubuntu) corresponding to the tag sepcified after the `:` (here 20.04).
 If no tag is specified, it will download the one corresponding to `latest`.

-You can build an image on top of any other existing image coming from [dockerhub](https://hub.docker.com/), a private registry or  aved locally.
+You can build an image on top of any other existing image coming from [dockerhub](https://hub.docker.com/), a private registry or saved locally.
 By default, Docker first checks if an image corresponding to the name & tag specified exists in your local registry.
 If not, it will pull it from [Dockerhub public registries](https://hub.docker.com/).
 If none are found, it returns an error.

 As an example, you can build an image on top of an official ROS image, corresponding to the ROS distribution of your choice: